Home management – help and advice

 A new free NHS repeat prescription delivery service has been launched by Co-op Health.
 You can use their online pharmacy to order your NHS repeat prescriptions & get them delivered free of charge to a UK address of your choice, or you can choose to collect from a post office in your local Co-op.

-If you have a repeat prescription from a GP in England, the quickest way to get started with Co-op Health is by registering for a NHS login.
+If you have a repeat prescription from a GP in England, the quickest way to get started with Co-op Health is by registering for an NHS login.
 NHS login is the most secure way to connect to your NHS record and protects your information.
 You can get started online here or by downloading their app.

 To prove who you are the NHS will ask for:

 You can also connect by visiting your GP surgery to 'register for online services' - they'll probably send your codes to you in a letter.
 If you've already used them to register with Patient Acces you can find them in your profile.

 Safe and Independent Living (SAIL)

 If you are aged over 55 SAIL assessment can direct you to a wide range of help, advice and support services across Dorset.

 The SAIL scheme is a partnership of respected agencies in Dorset including local councils, police, fire, NHS and voluntary organisations.
 SAIL is a trusted signposting initiative.
-The aim is to provide help that enables people to remain living in their own homes for as long as they wish.
+The aim is to provide the help that enables people to remain living in their own homes for as long as they wish.
 It covers concerns such as advice on warmer homes, fire safety, memory loss and benefit entitlement as well as many other topics.
 All the advice is free but some of the services may be chargeable.

 For further information please contact: